How Data applications power innovation and big data decision making

 These applications exist amongst every industry and can take on many shapes and sizes, from in-product dashboards to next-best actions, to chat bots and machine-learning recommendation engines.
 However the look and feel, building efficient and scalable data applications requires strategic alignment across the business.
 With any new venture comes opportunities and challenges that require thorough research, planning, and the right technologies in place to achieve long-term product viability and success.

-Today, we see customer building data applications for near-real-time (NRT) or real-time insights to business critical (and often revenue-generating) ventures, including:
+Today, we see customer building data applications for near-real-time (NRT) or real-time insights to business critical (and often revenue-generating) ventures.
+These include, but are not limited to:

 While the prospects of data applications are enticing, there are a number of challenges to face.
 These data applications need to be optimized for speed and scale, and flexible enough to meet the ever-changing demands of today’s enterprises.
 Some challenges to highlight are: